awesmubarak/markdown_strings/README.rst

 ========================

 Markdown is a markup language with plain text formatting syntax.
 This package allows the creation of markdown-compliant strings.
+The following is a summary of features with usage examples.

 Standard markdown features
 ==========================